nsargent22/nsargent22/README.md

 ## Hi there 😎

 My name is Nathan, I'm a Data Analyst at northern Nevada's largest surgical group.
 I use Python, Excel, and SQL to reveal business-driving metrics, generate shareholder reports, and provide workflow guidance to different departments at our 30+ provider practice.
-Outside of work I am passionate about aviation, and I earned my Private Pilot certificate in 2021.
+Outside of the office I am passionate about aviation, and I earned my Private Pilot certificate in 2021.

 ### Education 🎓